Prussian Academy of Sciences

-The Royal Prussian Academy of Sciences (Königlich-Preußische Akademie der Wissenschaften) was an academy established in Berlin, Germany on 11 July 1700, four years after the Prussian Academy of Arts, or "Arts Academy," to which "Berlin Academy" may also refer.
+The Royal Prussian Academy of Sciences (Königlich-Preußische Akademie der Wissenschaften) was an academy established in Berlin, Germany, on 11 July 1700, four years after the Prussian Academy of Arts, or "Arts Academy", to which "Berlin Academy" may also refer.
 In the 18th century, when French was the language of science and culture, it was a French-language institution.

 Origins

-Prince-elector Frederick III of Brandenburg, Germany founded the Academy under the name of Kurfürstlich Brandenburgische Societät der Wissenschaften ("Electoral-Brandenburger Society of Sciences") upon the advice of Gottfried Wilhelm Leibniz, who was appointed president.
+Prince-elector Frederick III of Brandenburg, Germany, founded the Academy under the name of Kurfürstlich Brandenburgische Societät der Wissenschaften ("Electoral-Brandenburger Society of Sciences") upon the advice of Gottfried Wilhelm Leibniz, who was appointed president, and theologian Daniel Ernst Jablonski who became vice-president.
 Unlike other Academies, the Prussian Academy was not directly funded out of the state treasury.
 Frederick granted it the monopoly on producing and selling calendars in Brandenburg, a suggestion from Leibniz.
 As Frederick was crowned "King in Prussia" in 1701, creating the Kingdom of Prussia, the Academy was renamed Königlich Preußische Sozietät der Wissenschaften ("Royal Prussian Society of Sciences").
 While other Academies focused on a few topics, the Prussian Academy was the first to teach both sciences and humanities.
 In 1710, the Academy statute was set, dividing the Academy into two sciences and two humanities classes.
 This was not changed until 1830, when the physics-mathematics and the philosophy-history classes replaced the four old classes.